You’ve heard the argument time and time again:

 but a poorly designed auto-correct app on your phone does misspell words.

 It is in the nature of the very craft and design of guns to kill effectively people.
 It is in the symbolic nature of guns that the message is being sent: I can and would use this to kill you.
 A spoon on a menu doesn’t say “people come here to get fat”; A sign on a car doesn’t say “people wreck here”; A pencil beside a paper on a desk doesn’t say “a persons misspelled words here.”
 But a gun held, or even holstered, says “I am willing to kill using this firearm if I deem it fit to do so, and as you can see I possess one with which to do so.”

 A gun does not communicate “this device is just meant to discharge some stuff and make a loud noise, and if you’re not responsible someone might get hurt or killed.”
 That’s called a firework.
 It’s also called a number of other things we make not made with any intention of possibly killing a person.

-Guns, when being used, not being used to kill people or in preparation for the anticipation of possibly killing people, are by default the exception, not the rule.
+Guns, when being used, not being used to kill living organisms or in preparation for the anticipation of possibly killing living organisms, are by default the exception, not the rule.